I'm Distancing Myself Because I Love Myself

 - It’s impossible to tend to your own self-esteem and identity when in a romantic relationship with someone that doesn’t love themselves.
 You end up concentrating all of your energy on tending to them, on making that person happy.

-- But what ends up happening here is that you end up emotionally exhausted, to the point of forgetting yourself.
+- But what ends up happening here is that you end up emotionally exhausted, to the point of forgetting about yourself.

 A mature relationship is a conscious relationship.
 Neither member blackmails the other, there’s no “yours and mine”, and much less “because I say so.”